Cr1ky0/imap_outlook/README.md

-# EmailPush-Outlook-
+# EmailPush For Outlook
-An auto push script for Outllok bulit by Python
+An auto push script for Outllok bulit with Python